So you have volunteered to cater for the yearly office barbecue.

 How much brisket per person?

-A good rule of thumb is to count on about ⅓ pound of cooked meat for each person for a main.
+A good rule of thumb is to count on about ⅓ pound of cooked brisket for each person for a main.

 This amount may vary between ½ pound if your guests are big eaters or you don’t have many sides, to ¼ pound if your sides are generous.